torproject/onionbalance/docs/security.md

   descriptor as a result of churn in the DHT.
 The management server may attempt to fetch the instance descriptor from a different set of HSDirs than the instance published to.
+  This seems unlikely to happen, as it would require the management server's Tor daemon to have an outdated copy of the network consensus.
+  And even if that were the case, an old descriptor would probably be already expired.
+-->

 ## Credits